Nstamour-art/XogotDocs/Documentation.docc/Manual/animation/playing_videos.md

 > Warning:
 >
-> All FFmpeg releases before Feb 20th, 2025 could produce bad video streams
+> Current official FFmpeg releases have some bugs in their Ogg/Theora
-> due to a couple of bugs.
-It's highly recommended to use one of the latest
+> multiplexer.
+It's highly recommended to use one of the latest static daily
-> static daily builds, or build FFmpeg from their master branch where they're
+> builds, or build from their master branch to get the latest fixes.
-> already fixed.
 >

 ### Balancing quality and file size